farhanmasud/ostad-shopify-app/README.md

 7. Activate virtual environment with `source venv/bin/activate`
 8. Install tailwind dependencies with `python manage.py tailwind install`
 9. Run migrations with `python manage.py migrate`
-10. Navigate to `static/packages/` directory form your terminal and run `npm run build`
+10. Navigate to `static/packages/` directory form your terminal and run `npm install` and `npm run build`
-11. Collect static `python manage.py collectstatic --no-input`
+11. Go back to root directory of the project in the terminal and collect static files using `python manage.py collectstatic --no-input`
 12. Run the server using `python manage.py runserver`
 13. Run ngrok on port 8000
 14. Update your app URL on Shopify Partner Account > Your app with your ngrok URL and whitelist `your-ngrok-url/auth/finalize`